Amazon jumps into restaurant delivery in Seattle

-SAN FRANCISCO (Reuters) - Online retailer Amazon.com Inc said on Tuesday it will begin offering its own restaurant delivery service to Prime members in Seattle, marking its first push into an increasingly crowded market for meal delivery known for razor-thin margins.
+SAN FRANCISCO, Sept 8 (Reuters) - Online retailer Amazon.com Inc said on Tuesday it will begin offering its own restaurant delivery service to Prime members in Seattle, marking its first push into an increasingly crowded market for meal delivery known for razor-thin margins.

 Amazon customers will be able to order food from dozens of restaurants in the Seattle area using the company’s Prime Now app - with the delivery service coming at no extra charge.